bbeco/ray_tracer/README.md

 This is written with [Typescript](https://www.typescriptlang.org/).
 I installed the typescript transpiler with [Yarn](https://yarnpkg.com/en/).
 I also used [Webpack](https://webpack.js.org) to import different js modules.

-I also used [Direnv](https://github.com/direnv/direnv) to correcly set up the export needed to use `tsc`.

 In order to perform the tests, I used [Jest](https://jestjs.io/) and, in particular, [ts-jest](https://github.com/kulshekhar/ts-jest) to use it with typescript.